 Hardy palms and yuccas lend an instant Mediterranean vibe to the space too, or how about the feathery foliage of a tamarisk with its froth of pink flowers in summer?
 In spring, you could have a similar cloud of pink with a Judas tree (Cercis siliquastrum), which will be smothered in small, pea-like flowers on bare branches in April and May.

-If water can play a key part in your garden, so much the better.
+If water can play a key part in your Mediterranean garden ideas, so much the better.
 Its presence will add a cooling feel and the sound of it gently trickling over a surface is extremely relaxing.
-Gently cascading water from a mains-fed, wall-mounted fountain is ideal if funds and space allow, but a simple solar water feature in a large pot can work well too.
-Find more ideas in our guide to water features.